JanssenProject/jans/demos/opensearch-cedarling/README.md

 ## Plugin deployment

-In the development machine, clone this repository. `cd` to the repo directory and run `./gradlew assemble -Dopensearch.version=3.6.0`.
+In the development machine, clone this repository (a shallow clone is recommended). `cd` to the directory where this README resides and run `./gradlew assemble -Dopensearch.version=3.6.0`.
 Ensure `JAVA_HOME` environment points to a Java 21 installation, e.g. `export JAVA_HOME=/path/to/corretto-21`.

 `cd` to `build/distributions`.
 And run: